jessepav/lacygoill-wiki-backup/rofi.md

    - depuis le curseur jusqu'au début de la ligne
    - depuis le curseur jusqu'à la fin de la ligne
    - le mot à gauche du curseur

+##
+## ?

+This is an old key binding we had in `~/.config/keyboard/xbindkeys.conf`.

+    # use the `-b` option to display the menu at the bottom of the screen
+    "dmenu_run -i -fn DejaVuSansMono-20:normal -l 10 -nb '#d0d0d0' -nf '#4e4e4e'"
+      Alt+Control+j

+Maybe document how the command worked.
+Could be useful in a script.